indimail/indimail-virtualdomains/.github/README-indimail.md

 ## using control file mailarchive

 This control file allows you to set up rule based archiving.
 For any specific sender or recipient, you can set a rule to select a destination email for archiving.
-This is much more flexible than using EXTRAQUEUE which allowed you to archive emails to a single email address.
+This is much more flexible than using **EXTRAQUEUE** which allowed you to archive emails to a single email address.
 A line in the control file mailarchive can be of the form

 `type:regexp:dest_address`

-* Here *type* is 'T' to set a rule on recipients.
+* Here <u>type</u> is 'T' to set a rule on recipients.
 You can set the type as 'F' to set a rule on the sender.
-* *regexp* is any email address which matches the sender or recipient (depending on whether type is 'T' or 'F').
+* <u>regexp</u> is any email address which matches the sender or recipient (depending on whether type is 'T' or 'F').
-* *dest_address* should expand to a valid email address.
+* <u>dest_address</u> should expand to a valid email address.
 You can have a valid email address.
 You can also have the '%' sign followed by the letters u, d or e in the address to have the following substitutions made

 ```
 $u - gets replaced by the user component of email address (without the '@' sign)